Who We Serve

 The unique challenge faced by Lawrence students is that they learn differently from the majority of their peers.
 This learning difference can be expressed by a Specific Learning Disability (SLD) in reading fluency, reading comprehension, or written expression; dyslexia; dysgraphia; or expressive and receptive language disorders.

-Additionally, our students may also have diagnoses of ADD or ADHD, or may simply have attending difficulties.
-This can include Attention Deficit Disorder (ADD), Attention Deficit Hyperactivity Disorder (ADHD), ADHD primarily inattentive type, ADHD primarily hyperactive type, ADHD combined type, or Executive Dysfunctions.
+Additionally, our students may also have diagnoses of ADHD or may simply have attending difficulties.
+This can include ADHD primarily inattentive type, ADHD primarily hyperactive type, ADHD combined type, or Executive Dysfunctions.

 Our students come from many backgrounds and have many different learning styles, but they have all experienced feeling unsuccessful and unrecognized in other educational settings.
 We know that academic success without a positive social context does not provide enough of a foundation to support future success.

 Ultimately, students who feel able to succeed – and can take this confidence with them once they leave school – will engage in both the educational process and with others in social activity.